iansharff/microsoft_movies/README.md

 In the figure ablove, the top movies are Advengers: Endgame , Mad Max: Fury Road, and Deadpool where the directors are the Russo Brothers, George Miller, Tim Miller respectively.

 Wth a good diretor supporting the movie production, we also needed to determine our target audience.
 Taking a look at the Rotten Tomatoes database and our primary genres of focus, we see that nearly all the primary categories have a good rating among the General audience (G).
-While the total numbers of reviews in the G category is lower in most cases, we can also assume that there are far fewer kids who would be writing reviews online for these movies.
-Also with a general rating, this rating is suitable for more people thus increase the chances of more views and be more profitable.
+Moreover, G-rated films are suitable for a wider audience, which intuitively might correspond to a broader appeal in the market.

 ![graph of_rating](./images/ian.png)